akanik/ga-pull/code/multiple-sites-by-uri-date.md

 `name` is simply a human-readable name of the site.

-'sheet' refers to the name of the sheet in your Google spreadsheet.
+`sheet` refers to the name of the sheet in your Google spreadsheet.

 `viewId` refers to the Google Analytics profile view of the site that you’re pulling data from.